 May 2024: Chiapas has it all!
-It is one of Mexico’s most diverse States in topography and culture and is one of my favorite Mexican States.
-The State is massive with a Pacific coastline, mountains, cloud forests and the Lacandón, the largest rainforest in North America.
-There are 13 different indigenous tribes including descendants of the Mayans that have left evidence of their civilization strewn all across Chiapas in the form of pyramids and other ruins, many buried beneath jungles yet to be discovered.
+It is one of Mexico’s most diverse states in terms of topography and culture, and it’s one of my favorite Mexican states.
+The state is massive, featuring a Pacific coastline, mountains, cloud forests, and the Lacandón, which is the largest rainforest in North America.
+There are 13 different indigenous tribes, including descendants of the Mayans, who have left evidence of their civilization scattered throughout Chiapas in the form of pyramids and other ruins, many still buried beneath jungles yet to be discovered.

 Location of Arco del Tiempo